Georgi Minchev (footballer)

-Georgi Plamenov Minchev (Георги Пламенов Минчев; born 20 April 1995) is a Bulgarian professional footballer who plays as a forward for Lokomotiv Sofia.
+Georgi Plamenov Minchev (Георги Пламенов Минчев; born 20 April 1995) is a Bulgarian professional footballer who plays as a forward for First League club Lokomotiv Sofia.

 He started playing with Litex Lovech, signing with CSKA Sofia after three seasons and being loaned to Tsarsko Selo Sofia in early 2017.
 In June 2018, he moved to the latter club on a permanent deal.
 After his contract with Tsarsko Selo expired, Minchev joined Lokomotiv Plovdiv in July 2020 on free transfer.

 Club career

 Litex Lovech

 Minchev made his professional debut on 6 November 2013 in a Bulgarian Cup game against Sozopol, coming on as a substitute in the 83rd minute.
 Litex won the game 2–1.
 On 11 December, he made his A PFG debut in a 0–0 home draw against CSKA Sofia, coming on in the 1st minute of injury time as a substitute for Wilmar Jordán.
 Three days later, Minchev scored his first goal during the 5–2 away league win over Lokomotiv Plovdiv.

 He became a top goalscorer in the Bulgarian U21 League for 2014–15 season with 18 goals for Litex U21.
 For the 2015–16 season he was able also for Litex II playing in B Group.
 He made his debut for the team on 26 July 2015 in a match against Dobrudzha.
 He scored his debut 2 goals for the team in a match against Spartak Pleven on 24 August 2015.